 How to Create an Item Page

-Items are a central repository for all of the information your site has on a specific tool or part.
-It automatically links users with the parts and tools they need to complete a project.
+Item Pages are a central repository for all of the information your site has on a specific tool or part.
+The page automatically links users with the parts and tools that they need to complete a project.

-The difference between parts and tools may seem pretty intuitive, but sometimes it's not.
-As you add more guides to your site the distinction can become subtle.
-Here's a few guidelines that help you sort the parts from the tools.
+The difference between parts and tools may seem pretty intuitive, but sometimes the difference is not so obvious.
+As you add more guides to your site, the distinction may become subtle.
+The following information provides a few guidelines that helps you sort and decipher the parts from the tools.

-A great example of what you can do with item pages is Gunner Automotive's Channel Locks page.
+A great example of what you can do with item pages is Hansaw's Channel Locks page.

 Creating an Item Page

 You can also create item pages directly from the guide as you are building it.
-Simply add the part or tool in the "Required Tools/Parts" section of the "Details" tab, and an item page will be created.
+Add the part or tool in the Section of the Details tab, and an item page will be created.

 Editing an Item Page

-To edit an Item page, simply click on the "Edit" tab.
-The edit page for that particular Item will appear, and the text, pictures, and the supplier table can be edited and arranged on this page.
+To edit an Item page, click on the Edit button at the top of your screen.
+The Edit Page for that particular Item will appear where the text, pictures, and the supplier table can be edited and arranged accordingly.